 Right after we returned from camping, we were hosting my family for a birthday celebration for me, my sister, and my niece.
 (Our birthdays are staggered … two days apart with me leading off.)
 After our crab feast, these muffins made for the perfect base for ice cream sundaes.
 Everyone truly loved them!
 So much so that the remaining muffins went out the door in goodie bags.

 Only Oats is a Canadian product made by Avena Foods and can be purchased online via the Amazon.ca site.
 (It may also be available for purchase in Canada, but I don’t have information on that.)
 Each bag of muffin mix costs around $12.
-While I agree that sounds outrageous, consider that each bag of mix makes three and half batches of muffins (12 muffins in each batch).
+While I agree that sounds outrageous, consider that each bag of mix makes three and a half batches of muffins (12 muffins in each batch).
 So the pricing is comparable to other gluten-free mixes, and when you consider that most of the other mixes are ingredients like rice flour, the Only Oats mix is a far better value.
 Oh, and what are you supposed to do with that half batch of the mix?
 Hold on a minute and I’ll tell you!

 Now for those who appreciate a good mix, but prefer to be able to make muffins any time they want without having to worry that they have a mix on hand, I’ve got the recipe for you today.
 It took a few tries, but I’m happy with it now (and so are my co-workers and Mr. GFE—they’re always my guinea pigs!).
 You can make one batch of muffins (12) or you can double or triple the dry ingredients and have your own muffin mix on hand for any time you get a craving.